-- The best wrap for them is in a paper sleeve folded at the top with a plastic sealed bag over top of that as pictured above.
+- The best wrap for them is in a paper sleeve folded at the top with a plastic sealed bag over top of that.

 - Make picking up your poinsettia the last stop of your day so it can go into a warm vehicle and doesn’t have to sit in the cold during other errands.

-– To check for water needs, pick up the pot and check its weight – this is how we check in the greenhouse.
-Once you have watered it so water drains out of the holes at the bottom of the pot, you will know how heavy a fully watered poinsettia weighs.
+Overwatering poinsettias is a classic mistake.
+Generally poinsettias only need to be watered every week or even every 10 days, but remember to check them daily – every home is different.
+To check for water needs, pick up the pot and check its weight – this is how we check in the greenhouse.
+Once you have watered your poinsettia so water drains out of the holes at the bottom of the pot, you will know how heavy a fully watered poinsettia weighs.
 When the pot is very light, it is time to water.